 Although various methods are employed for naming the newly identified peptides, there are three mostcommon methods present i)Source base methods ii)Peptide base method iii)Source and peptide combined methods i) SOURCE BASED METHOD: It is the most common method.
-In this method either species or genus name is taken.Example : Sesquin is derived from vigna sesquipedalis, here the name comes from the species name.
-Palicourein is derived from Palicourea condensala, here the name derived from the genus name.Sometimes peptide name is derived from the common name of the organism eg, termicin from termites.
-Also abbreviations of animal names are utilized such that bBD-1(bovine beta defensing -1).
+In this method either species or genus name is taken.
+Example: Sesquin is derived from vigna sesquipedalis, here the name comes from the species name.
+Palicourein is derived from Palicourea condensala, here the name derived from the genus name.
+Sometimes peptide name is derived from the common name of the organism e.g., termicin from termites.
+Also, abbreviations of animal names are utilized such that bBD-1(bovine beta defensing - 1).
 Other animal abbreviations include PMAP-36 where P indicates pigs. e-CATH-1, e indicates equine.
-Sometimes, names of organs or tissues are also utilized . eg, Human neutrophil peptide-1(HNP-1) Liver expressed antimicrobial peptide-2 (LEAP-2).
+Sometimes, names of organs or tissues are also utilized. eg, Human neutrophil peptide-1(HNP-1) Liver expressed antimicrobial peptide-2 (LEAP-2).

 ii) PEPTIDE BASED METHOD: Same AMPs are named according to their peptides' properties.
 The name of defensin is derived from the word 'defence', implying the functional role of this family of peptides.
-On the other hand many AMPs are named after their amino acid sequences.Example : Humanhistatins are named like this as they are rich in histidine residues.
+On the other hand many AMPs are named after their amino acid sequences.Example : Human histatins are named like this as they are rich in histidine residues.
 PR-39 consists of 39 residues which is rich in proline and arginine residues.

-iii) SOURCE AND PEPTIDE COMBINED METHOD : In some cases, source of organisms and peptide features are combined to assign a unique name of AMPs.For instance,Ib-AMP is abbreviated from Impatiens balsamina antimicrobial peptide.
+iii) SOURCE AND PEPTIDE COMBINED METHOD: In some cases, source of organisms and peptide features are combined to assign a unique name of AMPs.For instance,Ib-AMP is abbreviated from Impatiens balsamina antimicrobial peptide.
 When there are multiple similar peptides, they are named by giving numbers such as Ib-AMP1,Ib-AMP2,Ib-AMP3, Ib-AMP4 etc.

 III MAJOR PARAMETERS THAT DETERMINE THE ACTIVITY OF ANTIMICROBIAL PEPTIDES i) LENGTH : Length of the antimicrobial peptides play a major role to determine their activity as at least 7-8 amino acids are required to form amphipathic structures with hydrophilic and hydrophobic faces on opposite sides of a peptide molecule.
-In the barrel- stave model at least 22 amino acids should be present for alpha-helical AMPs and at least 8 amino acids areneeded for beta-sheet AMPs.
-Besides the effect of length on the mode of action, it also affect its cytotoxicity.
-For example: a shortened melttin and a shorter derivative of HP(2-20)exhibited at least 300 times less toxicity to rat erythrocytes, respectively, compared to their original length.
-Therefore the length of AMP should be taken into consideration when designing a new synthetic peptides with low toxicity.
+In the barrel- stave model at least 22 amino acids should be present for alpha-helical AMPs and at least 8 amino acids are needed for beta-sheet AMPs.
+Besides the effect of length on the mode of action, it also affects its cytotoxicity.
+For example: an abbreviated melttin and a more limited subsidiary of HP(2-20) displayed no less than multiple times less poisonousness to rodent erythrocytes, individually, contrasted with their unique length.
+Consequently, the length of AMP ought to be thought about while planning other manufactured peptides with low harmfulness.